Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.Default.md

 # Azure.Default

-Default baseline for Azure rules.
+Default baseline for that includes the latest rules for Azure GA features that is updated each release.

 ## Rules

 The following rules are included within the `Azure.Default` baseline.

-This baseline includes a total of 422 rules.
+This baseline includes a total of 434 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------